uclahs-cds/pipeline-call-gSV/README.md

 ### Regenotyping

-The "regenotyping" branch of the call-gSV pipeline allows you to regenotype previously identified structural variants or copy number variants using Delly.
+The "regenotyping" branch of the call-gSV pipeline allows you to regenotype previously identified SVs or CNVs using Delly.

 ### 1. Regenotyping Structural Variants

-Similar to the "discovery" process, the first step of the regenotyping pipeline requires an aligned and sorted BAM file, BAM index, and a merged sites BCF (from the merge-SVsites pipeline) as inputs for structural variant regenotyping with [Delly](https://github.com/dellytools/delly).
+Similar to the "discovery" process, the first step of the regenotyping pipeline requires an aligned and sorted BAM file, BAM index, and a merged sites BCF (from the merge-SVsites pipeline) as inputs for SV regenotyping with [Delly](https://github.com/dellytools/delly).
 The provided sample is genotyped with the merged sites list.
-Structural variants are annotated and merged into a single BCF file.
+SVs are annotated and merged into a single BCF file.
 A default exclude map of Delly can be incorporated as an input which removes the telomeric and centromeric regions of all human chromosomes since these regions cannot be accurately analyzed with short-read data.
 <br>

 ### 2. Regenotyping Copy Number Variants

-The second possible step of the regenotyping pipeline requires an aligned and sorted BAM file, BAM index, and a merged sites BCF as an input, as well as the BCF output from the initial structural variant calling (to refine breakpoints) and a mappability map.
+The second possible step of the regenotyping pipeline requires an aligned and sorted BAM file, BAM index, and a merged sites BCF as an input, as well as the BCF output from the initial SV calling (to refine breakpoints) and a mappability map.
 Any CNVs identified are annotated and output as a single BCF file.
 <br>

 ---